tmtsoftware/csw/docs/src/main/technical/framework/framework.md

 @@@

-To know more about the responsibility of Supervisor and Top Level Actor please refer this @ref:[section](../../commons/create-component.md#anatomy-of-component).
+To know more about the responsibility of Supervisor and Top Level Actor, please refer to this @ref:[section](../../commons/create-component.md#anatomy-of-component).

 The interaction between supervisor and Top Level Actor when creating the component is shown below: